 Working a muscle through a full ROM requires more effort and maintains/develops mobility, helping to keep the tissues in good health.
-Therefore, our general training tends to involves working through a full ROM, while maintaining optimal form and accommodating for any injuries.
+Therefore, our general training tends to involve working through a full ROM, while maintaining optimal form and accommodating for any injuries.

-However, working through a joints full ROM is not always specific to the task at hand.
-For example, it is very rare in sports for athletes to be in a below parallel squat (thighs in relation to the floor).
+However, working through a joint’s full ROM is not always specific to the task at hand.
+For example, it is very rare in sports for athletes to be in a below-parallel squat (thighs in relation to the floor).
 Therefore, an athlete may benefit from working from a higher squat position, while concentrating of rate of force development (RFD) – the speed at which they are producing the force.

 Burns involve performing both full reps and partial reps within a set or finishing with partial reps as a mechanical drop set – rather than making it easier by dropping the weight, it is made easier by reducing the biomechanical stress.

 - Mixed Set: The lifter performs a mix of full and partial reps through a variety of ROMs.

 - Partial Drop Set: The lifter performs 10 full reps before performing 5 more half reps.

 Isometrics (contraction with no change in muscle length) involve holding a position or pausing at a specific point of the lift for a period before finishing the lift.
 This is often done at the bottom of a lift or at a common sticking point – 2-8 second holds.

 Pauses can also be specifically programmed to occur during the concentric (upwards) or eccentric (downwards) phase of a lift.

 Pausing as the muscles are lengthening under tension (eccentric phase), is very stressful on the muscle fibres and therefore, great for maximizing muscle trauma.
 The eccentric phase is much stronger than the concentric phase and therefore, more weight can be used.